… continued from a previous entry

 - Western Religions: Are They Good?

 Furthermore, many measures of social dysfunction strongly correlate with greater religiosity including homicides, large prison populations, infant mortality, sexually transmitted diseases, teenage births, political corruption, income inequality, and more.
 Perhaps all this is worth the comfort religious beliefs provide, or maybe this correlation doesn’t imply causation.
-But to the extent that religion causes much of this suffering, its consolations aren’t worth the price.
+But to the extent that religion causes much of this suffering, its consolations probably aren’t worth the price.

 Consider that the cultural domination by Christianity during the Middle Ages resulted in some of the worst conditions in human history.
 Much the same could be said of religious hegemony in other times and places including the present day.
 And, if religion causes less harm today than it once did, that’s because its power has been reduced.
 Were that strength regained, the result would surely be disastrous, as anyone who studies history or lives in a theocracy will confirm.